ponylang/pony-patterns/misc/object-algebra.md

 ## Problem

-There's a real problem inherint in most data modelling we tend to do with our programming language.
-Its a problem that is so commin that Phillip Wadler gave it a name, "[the Expression Problem](http://homepages.inf.ed.ac.uk/wadler/papers/expression/expression.txt)".
+There's a real problem inherent in most data modeling we tend to do with our programming languages.
+It's a problem that is so common that Phillip Wadler gave it a name, "[the Expression Problem](http://homepages.inf.ed.ac.uk/wadler/papers/expression/expression.txt)".
 A full discussion of the Expression Problem is out of the scope of this pattern, please refer to the linked original formulation of the issue for a more in depth discussion.
-A summarized version of the Expression Problem is this:
+A summarized version of the Expression Problem is:

 ### Expression Problem in Object-Oriented languages